Developer Guide

 containing the indexes of contact is created.
 The index of event and the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) is passed as arguments to construct an

-object is then returned to LogicManager
+linkCommand object.
+ELinkCommand object is then returned to LogicManager to be executed.

-Step 4: During the execution of the command, the ELinkCommand
+Step 4: During the execution of the command, the ELinkCommand object links the event at index 1 to each of the contacts

-method call, by looping through the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) containing the indexes of the contacts.
+through the Model#linkEventAndContact method call, by looping through the HashSet(https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) containing the indexes of the contacts.

-containing information about each link status will be displayed to the user.
+Step 5.
+A CommandResult containing information about each link status will be displayed to the user.

 Activity Diagram

-The following activity diagram summarizes what happens when the elink
+The following activity diagram summarizes what happens when the elink feature is triggered:

 Design Considerations